bwpge/homekey.nvim/README.md

 }
 ```

-Which is used when the `setup` function is called:
+Which is used when the `setup` function is called without a value (or empty table):

 ```lua
 -- plugin stuff...